 A small percentage of the value of your purchase from the Park, Fort Douglas or Restoration Yard will count as payment for access to Dalkeith Country Park and will help to meet the cost of maintaining the Park.

 Why do we need to charge for access?

 The charge is a legal requirement and ensures we continue to comply with the Land Reform Act 2003.
 By charging a small access charge, we retain the right to close the Park gates, allowing us to make sure we keep the Park safe for all visitors and its residents.
 Fear not, we only intend to close the gates at night so during the day you will definitely be able to get your hands on that emergency latte!

 What hours will the gates close?

-Where does my entrance fee go?
+Where does my access fee go?

-Which gates will be open and when?
+Which gates are open and when?

 – This remains the main entry and exit route for pedestrians.

 – It is also the main exit route for public vehicles.